Coming home to Croome

 The breakup of the Croome Collection

 As with many landed families, fortunes were won and lost and by 1948, the Earls of Coventry had run out of time and money.
-With the onslaught of the Second World War and the tragic loss of the 10th Earl in battle, it was resolved that Croome Court, the park and the estate had to be sold.
+With the onslaught of the Second World War and the tragic loss of the 10th Earl in battle, it was resolved that Croome Court and some of the park had to be sold.

-The majority of contents of the house that had not previously been sold off were sold at auction and the court itself was sold to the Roman Catholic Archdiocese of Birmingham.
+Four fifths of the contents had to be sold at auction and the court itself was sold to the Roman Catholic Archdiocese of Birmingham.
 It was fitted out as a boarding school for boys and run by the Society of St Vincent de Paul.
 St Joseph’s had about 140 pupils from all over the country.

 The remainder of the collection which had not sold in the auction was moved to nearby Earls Croome Court where the Coventrys took up residence.